liweinan/tcprest/README.md

 	tcpRestServer.addResource(HelloWorldRestlet.class);
 	tcpRestServer.deleteResource(AnotherRestlet.class);

-*You don't have to generate any code, TcpRest generates code for you*
+*You don't have to generate any code, TcpRest generates code for you.*

 ...